mykle1/MMM-Lunartic/README.md

 ## How it works

+First, you have three choices of images to accompany the data.

-First, a rather impressive animation of the night moon, with clouds rolling by.
+* A rather impressive animation of the night moon, with clouds rolling by
+* Updating minutely, an image of the actual appearance of the current moon
+* A static image of all the phases of the moon

 Then you are offered updated information every minute, such as:

 * The distance of the moon from the Earth's core at this moment.
-(Ever changing)
+(Changes minutely)
 * This distance of the moon to the sun at this moment.
-(Ever changing)
+(Changes minutely)
 * The date of the next full moon.
 (Very important if you're a werewolf!)
 * The date of the next new moon.
 (Also very important if you're a werewolf!)
-* The age of the current moon's phase.
+* The age of the current moon's monthly phase.
-* How much of the moon is illuminated at this moment.
+* Percentage of the current moon that is illuminated.
 * The stage of the present moon (waning, waxing, etc..)

 ## Examples